cypherpunk-academy/2064/en/091_2023_on the plane.md

 ## **2023** On the plane

 <span style="font-variant:small-caps;">Marlene sat next to </span> Linda in a wide aircraft chair.
-Through the window you could see a carpet of clouds and bright sunshine.
+Through the window, you could see a carpet of clouds and bright sunshine.
 They talked excitedly.
 Further behind them, the president gave an interview to a television team at a conversation table.

 Robert came by and quietly said to Linda, "She wants to talk to you.
 In her cabin."

-Linda nodded, got up and disappeared behind a door.
+Linda nodded, got up, and disappeared behind a door.
 The president followed her.

 Inside, they both looked at each other.